 Leasing a commercial real estate may give you the opportunity to start a new business and earn money.
-However a small business owner or an entrepreneur may get rather confused about how to lease a commercial real estate.
-In this article we’ll give you a few tips on what you should take into consideration when negotiating for a lease deal as a tenant.
+However, a small business owner or an entrepreneur may get rather confused about how to lease a commercial real estate.
+In this article, we’ll give you a few tips on what you should take into consideration when negotiating a lease deal as a tenant.

 Create a Team of Professionals